Security Programme Management

 Control Statement

-Get acceptance and approval of the residual risks from agency's [ insert: param, pm-4_prm_1 ].
+Get acceptance and approval of the residual risks from agency's [ insert: param, pm-4_prm_1 ], and review and seek approval every [ insert: param, pm-4_prm_2 ] days.

 Control Recommendations